nilearn/nilearn/CONTRIBUTING.rst

 We welcome open discussion around improvements---both to the documentation as well as to the code base---through our GitHub issue board!

-    * If you think you have discovered a bug, please start by searching through the existing `issues`_ to make sure it has not already been reported.
-If the bug has not been reported yet,  create an `new issue`_ including a `minimal runnable example <https://stackoverflow.com/help/minimal-reproducible-example>`_ to showcase it (using Nilearn data) as well as your OS and Nilearn version.
+    * If you think you have discovered a bug, please start by searching through the existing :nilearn-gh:`issues <issues>` to make sure it has not already been reported.
+If the bug has not been reported yet,  create an :nilearn-gh:`new issue <issues/new/choose>` including a `minimal runnable example <https://stackoverflow.com/help/minimal-reproducible-example>`_ to showcase it (using Nilearn data) as well as your OS and Nilearn version.

-    * If you have an idea for a new feature, check if it is in the :ref:`nilearn_scope` and feel free to open a `new issue`_ to discuss it.
+    * If you have an idea for a new feature, check if it is in the :ref:`nilearn_scope` and feel free to open a :nilearn-gh:`new issue <issues/new/choose>` to discuss it.

-    * If you think the documentation can be improved, please open a `new issue`_ to discuss what you would like to change!
+    * If you think the documentation can be improved, please open a :nilearn-gh:`new issue <issues/new/choose>` to discuss what you would like to change!
 This helps to confirm that your proposed improvements don't overlap with any ongoing work.

 Answer questions
 ----------------

-Another way to help the project is to answer questions on `neurostars`_, or comment on github `issues`_.
+Another way to help the project is to answer questions on :neurostars:`neurostars <>`, or comment on github :nilearn-gh:`issues <issues>`.
-Some `issues`_ are used to gather user opinions on various questions, and any input from the community is valuable to us.
+Some :nilearn-gh:`issues <issues>` are used to gather user opinions on various questions, and any input from the community is valuable to us.

 Review Pull Requests
 --------------------

 Any addition to the Nilearn's code base has to be reviewed and approved by several people including at least two :ref:`core_devs`.
-This can put a heavy burden on :ref:`core_devs` when a lot of `pull requests`_ are opened at the same time.
+This can put a heavy burden on :ref:`core_devs` when a lot of :nilearn-gh:`pull requests <pulls>` are opened at the same time.
-We welcome help in reviewing `pull requests`_ from any community member.
+We welcome help in reviewing :nilearn-gh:`pull requests <pulls>` from any community member.
-We do not expect community members to be experts in all changes included in `pull requests`_, and we encourage you to concentrate on those code changes that you feel comfortable with.
+We do not expect community members to be experts in all changes included in :nilearn-gh:`pull requests <pulls>`, and we encourage you to concentrate on those code changes that you feel comfortable with.
 As always, more eyes on a code change means that the code is more likely to work in a wide variety of contexts!

 Join the triage team
 --------------------

-The :ref:`triage` is composed of community members who have permission on `github`_ to label and close `issues`_.
+The :ref:`triage` is composed of community members who have permission on :nilearn-gh:`github <>` to label and close :nilearn-gh:`issues <issues>`.
 Their work is crucial to improve the communication in the project and limit the crowding of the issue tracker.
 The :ref:`issue_labels` and :ref:`closing_policy` of the project is defined in more details in the :ref:`maintenance_process` page.